Generic Name: Sertraline Oral Liquid (SER tra leen)

 - This medicine may affect how much of some other drugs are in your body.
 If you are taking other drugs, talk with your doctor.
 You may need to have your blood work checked more closely while taking sertraline oral liquid with your other drugs.

 - To gain the most benefit, do not miss doses.

 - Do not stop taking sertraline oral liquid all of a sudden without calling your doctor.
 You may have a greater risk of side effects.
-If you need to stop this medicine, you will want to slowly stop it as ordered by your doctor.
+If you need to stop sertraline oral liquid, you will want to slowly stop it as ordered by your doctor.

 - Keep taking sertraline oral liquid as you have been told by your doctor or other health care provider, even if you feel well.

-- In depression, sleep and appetite may get better soon after starting this medicine.
+- In depression, sleep and appetite may get better soon after starting sertraline oral liquid.
 Other low mood signs may take up to 4 weeks to get better.